-Reed Bingham State Park Trails is a 2.5 mile lightly trafficked loop trail located near Sparks, GA that features a river and is good for all skill levels.
+Reed Bingham State Park Trails is a 2.5 mile lightly trafficked loop trail located near Sparks, Georgia that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash